ppratibha21/simpleConfigManagerTool/README.md

 ## Features

-- **Bootstrap Dependencies:** If your tool has dependencies not available on a standard Ubuntu instance, include a `bootstrap.sh` program to resolve them.
+- **Bootstrap Dependencies:** Includes a `bootstrap.sh` script to resolve dependencies that not available on a standard Ubuntu instance.
 - **File Management:** Provides an abstraction to specify a file's content and metadata (owner, group, mode).
 - **Package Management:** Provides an abstraction to install and remove Debian packages.
 - **Service Management:** Provides a mechanism for restarting a service when relevant files or packages are updated.